aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

   vpc,

   // Select the dedicated Render Queue subnets to put the ALB in
-  vpcSubnetsAlb: vpc.selectSubnets({ subnetGroupName: 'RenderQueueSubnets' }),
+  vpcSubnetsAlb: vpc.selectSubnets({ subnetGroupName: 'RenderQueueALBSubnets' }),

   // ...
 });